Happy New Year!

 In the following years, the Blue Zones Project has been brought to the state of Iowa, Hawaii, Fort Worth (Texas), Naples (Florida), South Bend (Indiana) and Klamath Falls (Oregon).
 4, 5

-Blue Zone – Okinawa, Japan
+Blue zone region – Okinawa, Japan

 This diet diverges somewhat from other regions of Japan.
 Their anti-inflammatory, anti-oxidant-rich diet was mainly based (~90%) on colorful vegetables and beans.
 Their main source of calories was purple and orange sweet potatoes.
-Animal products, such as fish, pork, dairy and eggs, each made up under 1% of their diet.

 Recited before every meal was the phrase hara hachi bu, which translates to “eat until you are 80% full.”